-The African-European Energy-Intensive Industry Community
+The African-European Energy Intensive Industry Community

-In 1990, in South Africa, Nelson "Madiba" Mandela was released after 27 years of imprisonment.
+• In 1990, in South Africa, Nelson "Madiba" Mandela was released after 27 years of imprisonment.
 He was not out for revenge but immediately negotiated with the government a black-and-white future for South Africa.

-Today, global warming and the asymmetry in prosperity between Africa and Europe threaten the dreams of Schuman and Mandela.
+74 years ago, but very topical.
+Global warming and the asymmetry in prosperity between Africa and Europe threaten the dreams of Schuman and Mandela.

 To safeguard prosperity and well-being in Europe, popular politicians are making passionate pleas for investments in nuclear energy (climate transition and preservation of industrial Europe) and to take strict action against illegal economic migration.
 However, the world is one big village: CO2 emissions don't stop at the border, and with climate catastrophes and a lack of decent jobs in factories and related services in Africa, there is a chance that in twenty years' time Europe will be flooded by an order of magnitude higher number of illegal migrants from Africa than today.
 Fences, push-backs, flights to Kigali, shelter in North and West Africa, solidarity spread throughout Europe do not bring any solace.

-• "Energy-intensive industries may no longer be profitable.
+"Energy-intensive industries may no longer be profitable.
 Entire regions can be redesigned, depending on the availability of renewable energy."
 (Europe’s top banking supervisor warns of tougher times ahead - FT 18/3/2024).

 • Africa is endowed with abundant green energy, a demographic dividend, the AfCFTA market of the future, and natural resources, but lacks the experience to transform its raw materials emission-free in energy-intensive processes into basic materials (steel, cement, aluminium, glass, ammonia, fertilizer, ...) that the world and Africa desperately need.